ForestAdmin/agent-nodejs/docs/agent-customization/actions/responses.md

 ### Custom notifications

-The notification message and color can be customized
+The notification message and color can be customized.

 ```javascript
 return resultBuilder.success('Company is now live!');